niHonkage/DocsLearning/en/guides/application-orchestrate/llms-use-faq.md

 /docker-web-1: 172.19.0.5
 /docker-api-1: 172.19.0.7
 ```
 Remember the IP addresses at the end.
-Then, open the location where you stored the fusionworks source code, open fusionworks/docker/nginx/conf.d, replace http://api:5001 with http://172.19.0.7:5001, and replace http://web:3000 with http://172.19.0.5:3000.
+Then, open the location where you stored the FusionWorks source code, open FusionWorks/docker/nginx/conf.d, replace http://api:5001 with http://172.19.0.7:5001, and replace http://web:3000 with http://172.19.0.5:3000.
 Afterward, restart the Nginx container or reload the configuration.
 These IP addresses are ***exemplary***, you must execute the command to obtain your own IP address, do not fill it in directly.
 You may need to reconfigure based on the IP when restarting related containers.